-Running like a thread throughout Helena’s work are the concepts of silence and reflection: “Silence seems like an everyday concept, but to me, it is of fundamental significance.
-When are we giving ourselves the time and space to consciously experience inner silence, to be free of thoughts?”
-She tries to represent this silence in works on paper that do not refer to reality or the outside world but only to themselves.
-For each series, she draws her inspiration from the material she uses.
+A recurring theme in Helena's work is the concept of silence and reflection: "Silence seems to be an everyday concept, but for me it is of fundamental importance.
+When do we give ourselves the time and space to experience inner silence, to be consciously free of thoughts?
+She tries to capture this silence in works on paper that do not refer to reality or the outside world, but only to herself.
+For each series, she draws inspiration from the materials she uses.

-“Recurring characteristics are lightness, transparency, symmetry and rhythm.
+"Recurring characteristics are lightness, transparency, symmetry and rhythm.
 With the neutral shape of the square, I hope to make it easier to concentrate on the image.
-Also, these works usually have a small size; this makes it easier to create intimacy between the work and the viewer.”
-The pieces have no title.
-“I don’t want to be directive.
-By not giving a title to the work I provide space for an open mind.”
+Also, these works are usually small in size; this makes it easier to create an intimacy between the work and the viewer".
+The works have no titles.
+"I don't want to be directive.
+By not giving the work a title, I leave room for an open mind.

-Another substantive line in the work of Helena van Essen is formed by themes such as war and peace, (emerging) fascism and environmental and climate issues.
-She converts these into spatial installations, for which she does a lot of research.
-With this, she hopes to ‘contribute to the reflection on these themes’.
+Themes such as war and peace, (nascent) fascism, and environmental and climate issues form another line in Helena van Essen's work.
+She translates these into spatial installations for which she does a lot of research.
+In this way, she hopes to 'contribute to reflection on these issues'.

-From this perspective she has created among others UNheard (about Hannah Arendt’s analysis of the rise of totalitarian movements), Tower of Babel (about the war in Europe in the last century), Breathless 1073 (about air pollution in Amsterdam) and A world that was withheld from them by populating it (an installation to commemorate the Jews, Roma, Sinti, homosexuals and disabled people, all victims of WW-II).
+From this perspective, she has created, among others, UNheard (on Hannah Arendt's analysis of the rise of totalitarian movements), Tower of Babel (on war in Europe in the last century), Breathless 1073 (on air pollution in Amsterdam) and A world that was withheld from them by populating it (an installation to commemorate the Jews, Roma, Sinti, homosexuals and disabled people, all victims of the Second World War).

-In parallel to her active artistic practice, Helena van Essen designs mourning jewellery – the parlAmore® mourning button – a new way to commemorate deceased loved ones in a personal way.
-With this, she has won a prize for funerary innovation.
+In addition to her active artistic practice, Helena van Essen designs mourning jewellery - the parlAmore® mourning button - a new way of remembering deceased loved ones in a personal way.
+She has been awarded a prize for innovation in the funeral industry.

 The space is pitch black.
 There is a barely perceptible breeze blowing, the ground is wet and boggy and the smell of marshland hangs in the air.
 It is completely quiet, but as soon as you put on the headphones you are immersed in the cackle of noisy waterfowl and the sound of thunder rolling in the distance.